-Although Pride and Prejudice begins with the anonymous figure of a rich, single man, the novel is actually concerned with the plight of the poor (OK, middle-class), single woman.
-Most of the women we see here (the Bennet girls, Charlotte Lucas) are caught in a bind.
-These girls are too high class to get jobs (jobs aren't really an option for proper young ladies in early 19th-century England), but not high class enough to inherit wealth to support themselves.
-Basically these women have two options: wedding bells or penny-pinching old maidhood.
+Pride and Prejudice may start off with the anonymous figure of a rich, single man, but the novel is actually concerned with the plight of the poor, single woman.
+Most of the women we see here (the Bennet girls, Charlotte Lucas) are in a bind.
+They're too high class to get jobs (jobs aren't really an option for proper young ladies in early 19th-century England), but not high class enough to inherit wealth.
+That leaves them with options: wedding bells or penny-pinching old maidhood.
 It may not be as glamorous as the expensive shoes and fabulous apartments of today's chick lit, but it's a much more realistic look at what it meant to be a woman.

 The novel offers a much wider range of female characters than it does of male characters.

 By writing about a female character who is bold, independent, honest, and forthright, Jane Austen is critiquing female identity in early nineteenth-century England.